 Treatment for Chronic Yeast Infections

-Occidiofungin is being studied for the treatment of recurrent vulvo-vaginal candidiasis (RVVC) in adult women.
-Currently, our drug has completed nonclinical studies which indicate safety and efficacy in animals, and is pending Phase I clinical trials to verify this in humans.
+Occidiofungin is being studied for the treatment of recurrent vulvovaginal candidiasis (RVVC) in adult women.
+Currently, our drug has completed nonclinical studies which indicate safety and efficacy in animals, and the INDA for Phase I clinical trials has been approved by the FDAs in humans.

 Treatment for Other Severe Fungal Infections